jfrog/artifactory-docker-examples/docker-compose/README.md

 This example starts the following containers

-- Nginx exposed on ports 80 and 443
+- Nginx exposed on ports 80 (http) and 443 (https)
   - You can disable port 80 in Nginx's configuration files
   - Nginx comes with self signed SSL certificates [that can be overwritten](NginxSSL.md)
-  - Nginx is configured to load balance the two Artifactory instances
+  - Nginx is configured to load balance between the two Artifactory instances
 - Artifactory primary exposed on port 8081 using its own data storage
 - Artifactory node exposed on port 8082 using its own data storage
 - PostgreSQL database serving Artifactory